Fakir: Attributes

-Another dignified Muslim saint, Sultan Bahoo, describes a fakir as one "who has been entrusted with full authority from Allah (God)".
+Another well-known Muslim saint, Sultan Bahoo, describes a fakir as one "who has been entrusted with full authority from Allah (God)".
 In the same book, Sultan Bahoo says, "Faqir attains eternity by dissolving himself in oneness of Allah.
 He, when, eliminates himself from other than Allah, his soul reaches to divinity."
 He says in another book, "faqir has three steps (stages).
 First step he takes from eternity (without beginning) to this mortal world, second step from this finite world to hereafter and last step he takes from hereafter to manifestation of Allah."